recenasu/PWA-Text-Editor/README.md

 # PWA-Text-Editor
-A Progressive Web Application text editor
+Progressive Web Application (PWA) Text Editor

 ## Description
 The purpose of this project is to build a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteris and uses a number of data persistence techniques.
-The application will have the capability to function offline.
+The app is a single-page application that meets the PWA criteria and uses a number of data persistence techniques.
+The application has the capability to function offline.
 Acceptance Criteria have been broken down into individual features (e.g. AC01).
 For details on the implementation, review the applicable 'Usage' section of this README.

 ### User Story

 * AS A developer
->    -	I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use
+>    -	I WANT to create notes or code snippets with or without an internet connection
+>    -	SO THAT I can reliably retrieve them for later use

 ### Acceptance Criteria